 But what about emerging threats?
 Small pieces of information can help make organizations aware of new risks.

 In the AlertMedia podcast, Lukas Quanstrom describes these as “pre-incident threat indicators.”
-This involves gathering information from various sources, both internal and external.
+This involves gathering information from both internal and external sources.
 As Quanstrom noted, threats can manifest in numerous ways, such as “a threatening letter, a dark web post, or an employee tip.”
-This diversity of sources underscores the necessity of a broad and thorough approach to risk identification.
+This diversity of sources underscores the need for a broad, thorough approach to risk identification.

 Here are some examples of pre-incident threat indicators that can help organizations monitor for emerging risks.